New Home Prices Rise in Tampa According to Newest Figures, Sales Drop

 A total of 5,960 new homes were sold during the 12 months that ended in April, down from 5,988 for the year that ended in March.

-Out of all housing closings, new home closings represented 5.2%.
-A year earlier, new home closings accounted for 6.2% of total closings.
-Following a year-over-year rise in December, closings of new and existing homes slid year-over-year in January.
+Out of all housing closings, new home closings represented 6.5%.
+New home closings were 6.7% of overall closings last year.
+After rising year-over-year in March, closings of new and existing homes dropped year-over-year in April.

 Pricing and Mortgage Trends